 As the applications keep getting bigger in terms of both the number of users and the code complexity, different approaches are taken to scale up the applications, like creating a distributed system, which is a system having it's different components located or "distributed" on different machines, which can communicate and coordinate with each other, while giving the illusion of appearing as a single coherent system to the end-user.
 For communication between these distributed systems, APIs are used.

-In a client-server architecture, server handles the business logic by interacting with the databases and processing the data, whereas the client handles how to visually represent that data.
+In a client-server architecture, the server handles the business logic by interacting with the databases and processing the data, whereas the client handles how to visually represent that data.
 APIs are used to bridge the communication gap between these two.
 The backend developers develop the API on the server side and send its API documentation with it's endpoint to the frontend developers, who can use it on the client side to visualise the data.

 Another architecture used is the microservices architecture, where a microservice is a small, single service offered by a company, where like distributed computing, the service is distributed or broken down into smaller services to make it easier to manage and scale.
 Microservices rely on APIs for communication, as it lets one service interact with another.